FAQ - Questions About Our Adventure Programs

 • If you cancel 30 or more days in advance, we will refund your registration.
 All refunds incur a $25 cancellation fee.

-• If you cancel fewer than 30 days in advance, including in the case of illness, we will offer a 50% refund.
+• If you cancel fewer than 30 days in advance, including in the case of illness, we do not offer refunds.

 We strongly suggest purchasing trip-cancellation insurance through an online provider or your local travel agent.
 If we cancel your program, we will refund your registration in full.
 Note that the refund will cover your registration fee.
 You will still be responsible for the costs of any other travel or lodging you’ve arranged.